eclab/grains/info/ModularMIDIConventionsForMusicians.md

 All this can be mixed and matched -- after all, you have 16 channels.
 You could set up MPE on the sockets for channels 1 through 5, set up a different oscillator on the socket for channel 6, and up two "playing together" oscillators on the socket for channel 7, say.

 And so on!
 You have a lot of flexibility.

+However combining Mode 4 with MPE is complicated, and we do not recommend it.

 <a name="stage3"/></a>